Bayesian Dynamic Quantile Model Averaging: Data appendix

 \subsection{Real estate dataset}

-The macro variables are: the current one-month T-bill rate (TBILL); the spread between the yield-to-maturity (YTM) on a 30-year government bond and the T-bill rate (TERM); the spread between the YTM on AAA corporate bonds and the YTM on 30-year government bonds (PREM); the percentage change in the industrial production index (INDPRD); the percentage change in the leading economic indicators (DLEAD); the percentage change in construction starts (CONST); the percentage change in the consumer price index (INFL); the percentage change in nondurable consumption (CONSUM); the percentage change in the monetary base (MBASE).
+We now provide a brief overview of the dataset used in our analysis of the U.S. real estate market.
+The objective is to explain the monthly values of the REIT net-of-S\&P500 return (denoted \qmo REITMKT\qmcsp in short) from January 1991 to September 2023, building upon the dataset originally used in \cite{ling_etal.2000}.
+The REIT net-of-S\&P500 return measures the difference between the monthly return on the NAREIT equity index and the corresponding return on the S\&P500 index.
+Similar to our approach in the U.S. inflation analysis, we modify the dataset by extending the sample period to September 2023 and adding two variables that capture oil and gas price dynamics.
+A brief description of the macroeconomic variables is provided below and summarized in Tab. \ref{tab:table_US_realestate_data}.
+The macroeconomic variables used for the analysis of US real estate data are: the current one-month T-bill rate (TBILL); the spread between the yield-to-maturity (YTM) on a 30-year government bond and the T-bill rate (TERM); the spread between the YTM on AAA corporate bonds and the YTM on 30-year government bonds (PREM); the percentage change in the industrial production index (INDPRD); the percentage change in the leading economic indicators (DLEAD); the percentage change in construction starts (CONST); the percentage change in the consumer price index (INFL); the percentage change in nondurable consumption (CONSUM); the percentage change in the monetary base (MBASE).
 Changes in these macroeconomic variables over the prior six-month period to avoid noise and to decrease the impact of historical data revisions on the results.
 The changes are measured from month $t-8$ to month $t-2$ for predicting month $t$ because there are reporting delays in the noninterest-rate variables.
-The financial variables are: the dividend yield on the S\&P 500 (MKTYLD); the dividend yield on the NAREIT Index (REITYLD); the S\&P500 price-earnings (PE) ratio (MKTPE); the lagged return on the S\&P500 (LMKT); the compounded return to the S\&P500 during the previous six months (MKTMOM); the compounded return on the equity NAREIT index over the previous six months (REITMOM); and a January dummy variable (JANDUM).
-See \cite{LingNaranjoRyngaert2000} Section 3 for further details.
+The financial variables are: the dividend yield on the S\&P 500 (MKTYLD); the dividend yield on the NAREIT Index (REITYLD); the S\&P500 price-earnings (PE) ratio (MKTPE); the compounded return to the S\&P500 during the previous six months (MKTMOM) and the compounded return on the equity NAREIT index over the previous six months (REITMOM).
+We also included the inflation without food and energy (over the previous six months $t-2$ to $t-8$) rate (INFL\_LSE) and the University of Michigan measure of inflation expectations (MICH).
+As for inflation data, we included the two variables: oil price (OILPRICE) and gas price (GASPRICE) to account for the sharp upward pressure on household energy bills after the Russian invasion of the Ukraine.
+See \cite{ling_etal.2000} for further details.